HaseebIBA/traffic_sign_classification/README.md

  The dataset is consist of 43 different classes the image are 32X32 pixels
  RGB images
+ the data set is beign broken down like 80% training 10% testing 10% validation
 ## intallation
 1) Clone this reposiroty or simply download it and put these files into you anaconda directory if using anaconda other wise to the place of your IDE use its saved files.
 2) Following directoires which are very important to run this program: